ra1nstorm/ra1nstorm-helper/README.md

 Stage2 (`stage2/`) contains the Linux part of the setup and prepares the macOS VM and automatically configures IOMMU/vfio.

+## FAQ

+#### 1. Is it legal?

+ra1nstorm downloads freely available components like the macOS installer from official servers.
+We do not host any components ourselves.

+ra1nstorm is 100% legal

+#### 2. Does it work on iPads or iPods?

+ra1nstorm setup does not currently work with iPads or iPods, but after initial setup, they should work fine.

+#### 3. How do I run checkra1n?

+Simply visit the [checkra1n website](https://checkra.in) from within the VM and follow the instructions.

+#### 4. Does this work with AMD CPUs?

+ra1nstorm does not currently support AMD CPUs.

+#### 5. BootVM tells me that I need to enable "VT-d" or something.
+How?

+Steps for enabling Intel VT-d (IOMMU) vary by motherboard, but are usually like the
+following:

+1. Enter the computer BIOS (probably F12 on boot)
+2. Navigate to an "Advanced" tab
+3. Select the "VT-d" or similar option
+4. Enable it
+5. Reboot

 ## Important Notice

 This software is provided WITHOUT WARRANTY in the hopes that it will be useful.